satwikkansal/wtfpython/README.md

      print(dis.dis(f))
 ```

-* Multiple Python threads won't run your *Python code* concurrently (yes you heard it right!).
+* Multiple Python threads won't run your *Python code* concurrently (yes, you heard it right!).
 It may seem intuitive to spawn several threads and let them execute your Python code concurrently, but, because of the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock) in Python, all you're doing is making your threads execute on the same core turn by turn.
 Python threads are good for IO-bound tasks, but to achieve actual parallelization in Python for CPU-bound tasks, you might want to use the Python [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) module.

-* Sometimes the `print` method might not print values immediately.
+* Sometimes, the `print` method might not print values immediately.
 For example,

      ```py
      # File some_file.py